Undergraduate Categories of Admission

 Non-Degree Seeking Admission

-Non-degree seeking admission is available to applicants seeking to enroll at A&M-Central Texas who do not wish to pursue an undergraduate degree (at any institution).
-Students may desire to enroll as non-degree seeking to meet leveling requirements for a graduate degree or for personal or professional development.
+Non-degree seeking admission is available to applicants seeking to enroll at A&M–Central Texas who do not wish to pursue an undergraduate degree (at any institution).
+Students may desire to enroll as non-degree seeking to meet leveling requirements for a graduate degree, for micro-credentials, or for personal or professional development.
 Students categorized as a non-degree seeking are not restricted to one semester and are not required to reapply each semester.
-Applicants seeking non-degree seeking admission must provide the same application requirements as those seeking full admission to the university.
+Applicants pursuing non-degree seeking admission must meet the same application requirements as those seeking full admission to the university.
+They must also provide the same documentation as students applying for full admission.
 Non-degree seeking students must be eligible to return to each previously attended institution and, if admitted, are not eligible for financial assistance.
-Students admitted as non-degree seeking who later wish to pursue a degree at A&M-Central Texas may do so; however, they must complete the regular admission process and meet all general admission requirements.
+Students admitted as non-degree seeking who later wish to pursue a degree at A&M–Central Texas may do so; however, they must complete the regular admission process and meet all general admission requirements.

 Transient Admission

-Transient admission is available to students pursuing a baccalaureate degree at another college or university who seek to enroll at A&M-Central Texas for only one semester.
+Transient admission is available to students pursuing a baccalaureate degree at another college or university who seek to enroll at A&M–Central Texas for only one semester.
 Transient admission is restricted to one semester (including summer), and students must reapply each semester.
-Applicants seeking transient admission must provide the same application requirements as those seeking full admission to the university.
+Applicants seeking transient admission must meet the same application requirements as those seeking full admission to the university.
+They must also provide the same documentation as students applying for full admission.
 Transient students must be eligible to return to each previously attended institution and, if admitted, are not eligible for financial assistance.
-Students admitted as transient who later wish to pursue a degree at A&M-Central Texas may do so; however, they must complete the regular admission process and meet all general admission requirements.
+Students admitted as transient who later wish to pursue a degree at A&M–Central Texas may do so; however, they must complete the regular admission process and meet all general admission requirements.

 Post-Baccalaureate Admission